 This site contains affiliate links to products and/or services.
 We may receive a commission for purchases made through these links at no additional cost to you.

 - The Food Show runs from July 25 to 28 2019 at ASB Showgrounds in Auckland, New Zealand.

 - Opening hours are from 10 am to 5 pm.
-Click here for the Auckland Food Show’s official web page and ticket information.
+Check out the Auckland Food Show’s official web page for ticket information.

 - While you can sign up in advance for the Casa Barilla Cooking Workshops, about one-third of the spots are saved for on-the-day sign-ups.

 - Wine tastings with Glengarry and coffee making with Nespresso workshops are both first come, first served.